fluca1978/fluca1978.github.io/about.md

 I do believe in *free culture*, in the sense that everyone should help each other to learn new things without secrets or speculation.

-I'm catholic, but not a blind believer.
+I'm not sure I'm catholic anymore, surely I'm not (and never was) a *blind believer*.

 <a name="cats"></a>